Things to Know Before Bringing in Your Quilt Top

 - All quilt tops should be pressed with loose threads clipped off.

-- The backing MUST be 8-10" larger than the quilt top for both width and length.
+- The backing MUST be at least 8" larger than the quilt top for both width and length.
 (Example - if your top is 60"x78" then your backing must be at least 68"x 86").
 This includes ALL projects and is not size dependent.
-A placemat and a queen size both require backings 8-10" larger.
+A placemat and a queen size both require backings 8" larger.
 If your backing is smaller than required and we need to "make it fit", or if the backing is larger than 100" - there will be an extra charge.

-- There is a $35 charge for custom centering a top on a backing. ie - centering over a design or panel pieced on the backing
+- There is a $40 charge for custom centering a top on a backing. ie - centering over a design or panel pieced on the backing.

 - Backings MUST be squared, with 90' corners and no irregular edges or overhangs, each side perpendicular and parallel to the other!
 If your backing needs to be squared in order to be loaded onto the table, a prep-work fee will be charged.